Core vector control methods

 Managing insecticide resistance

 Resistance has been detected in all major vector species and to all classes of insecticides.
-Between 2010 and 2014, mosquito resistance to insecticides used in public health was identified in 59 countries around the world.
+Since 2010, mosquito resistance to insecticides used in public health has been identified in 60 countries around the world.
 However, many of the countries affected do not routinely carry out adequate testing, which means that our understanding of the scale of insecticide resistance is incomplete.

 Issued in May 2012, the WHO Global plan for insecticide resistance management in malaria vectors (GPIRM) is a global plan of action for all stakeholders engaged in the fight against malaria.
 It also contains comprehensive technical recommendations for managing insecticide resistance in different situations – including the use of insecticide rotations for IRS.